 The project has 3 parts:

 2. To explore the views and experiences of young people, their parents, doctors, other health professionals and NHS commissioners (who decide how funding for services should be allocated for different groups of patients).
-Across 4 different areas in England, this will involve in-depth interviews with young people, their parents/carers and health professionals.
+Across five different areas in England, this will involve in-depth interviews with young people, their parents/carers and health professionals.
 It will reflect participants who have experienced different types of admission - to a distant adolescent unit, a unit near home, or an adult ward.

 What the benefits will be?